Check if your child is eligible for free school transport

 Low income groups

-Children aged 11 to 16 from low income families attending their nearest faith secondary school preferred by their parents/carers on the basis of religion and, which is greater than two miles but not more than 15 miles from their home are entitled to assistance with transport.
+Children aged 11 to 16 years from low income families attending their nearest faith secondary school preferred by their parents/carers on the basis of religion and, which is greater than 2 miles but not more than 15 miles from their home, are entitled to assistance with transport.

 If the family income increases above the threshold limit for low income families, the additional benefit will continue up to the end of the current academic year in July.
 In the following year, assistance will revert to that based on the policy detailed above.